patriksimek/vm2/README.md

 * It uses internal VM module to create secure context
 * It uses [Proxies](https://developer.mozilla.org/cs/docs/Web/JavaScript/Reference/Global_Objects/Proxy) to prevent escaping the sandbox
-* It overrides native require to control access to modules
+* It overrides builtin require to control access to modules

 ## Installation